Joe Berlinger

 Joseph Berlinger (born October 30, 1961) is an American documentary filmmaker and producer.
 Particularly focused on true crime documentaries, Berlinger's films and docu-series draw attention to social justice issues in the US and abroad in such films as Brother's Keeper, Paradise Lost: The Child Murders at Robin Hood Hills, Crude, Whitey: United States of America v.
 James J. Bulger and Intent To Destroy: Death, Denial and Depiction.

 A 2017 HuffPost article stated, "Brother's Keeper" (1992) and the "Paradise Lost trilogy" (1996–2011) helped pioneer the style of documentary filmmaking seen in Netflix's recent true crime sensation, Making a Murderer—a combination of artful cinematography, a stirring musical soundtrack, and a dramatic narrative structure as compelling as any scripted film."

 Berlinger spearheaded and directed two 2019 projects centered on the infamous serial killer Ted Bundy: the Netflix docu-series Conversations with a Killer: The Ted Bundy Tapes, and the drama film Extremely Wicked, Shockingly Evil and Vile, starring Zac Efron.
 In 2022 Bloomberg described Berlinger as a "True Crime Hit Factory" for Netflix whose work has "redefined crime documentaries as a vehicle for social justice."
 The article also quoted Adam Del Deo, VP for original documentary series at Netflix: “He’s the gold standard in true crime.
 The moral compass that he has, the sense of responsibility he has for victims and for getting the story right and shining a light on it, that is something that is very unique.”

 Early life and education

-Berlinger was born to a Jewish family in Bridgeport, Connecticut.
-He graduated from Colgate University in 1983 with a B.A. in German Language.
+Joe Berlinger was born on October 30, 1961, into a Jewish family in Bridgeport, Connecticut.
+He grew up in the greater Bridgeport area before pursuing higher education.
+In 1983, Berlinger graduated from Colgate University in Hamilton, New York, with a Bachelor of Arts degree in German language, a program that emphasizes linguistic proficiency and cultural studies in German-speaking regions.
+Shortly after completing his degree, he worked at an advertising agency in Frankfurt, Germany, before transitioning into documentary filmmaking, where he would later become known for influential works in the true crime genre.